mulesoft-catalyst/runtime-fabric-status-utility/README.md

 This utility is a MuleSoft API with an end-point to retrieve the status of all the fabrics, and respond with details of the fabrics in inactive state.
 The response can be one of the following.
 * Success Response - No Fabrics configured
 * Success Response - All Fabrics are in Active State
-* Error Response - Some Fabrics are in Inactive State(disconnected/degraded) with Response code as 503
+* Error Response - Some Fabrics are in Inactive State(Disconnected/Degraded) with Response code as 503

 ## Requirements
-* Mule Runtime 4.2.2 or above
+* Mule Runtime 4.4.0 or above
 * Deployment models supported: CloudHub, Runtime Fabric.
 (This utility has been tested in CloudHub)
 * Anypoint Platform credentials -
     * A Connected App (client credentials) with the “Read Runtime Fabrics" scope for the appropriate business groups

 ## Steps to configure and test the utility
-* Clone or download the project from GitHub git clone git@github.com:mulesoft-catalyst/runtime-fabric-status-utility.git
+* Clone or download the project from GitHub ```git clone git@github.com:mulesoft-catalyst/runtime-fabric-status-utility.git```
 * Edit below properties
     ```yaml
     platform: